D365FOOrg/D365FO/NewtableKB.md

-# Creating a Table in D365FO Using XML
+# Creating a Table in D365FO

 When creating a new table in D365FO via XML, you must follow a specific sequence.
 The XML should include tags for each part of the table—even if only a few properties differ from their default values.
 If a property isn’t provided by the TDD (Table Definition Document) or user input, or if its value matches the default, it need not be included in the generated XML.

----

 ## XML Structure Sequence

 The XML should follow this order: